Semo/semo/README.md

 🔭 I’m currently working on a distributed-failsafe-automatic-numberplate-recognition-backend including a frontend as a containerized (podman) solution.
 This technology involves the use of Apache Kafka.

-🌱 I’m currently learning Angular and TypeScript.
+🌱 I’m currently in Android and GIS stuff.

+😄 Pronouns: He/Him

+⚡ Fun fact: Kubernetes is overrated.

 <!--
 **Semo/semo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.